 Expert analysis is best used during the design phase and experts can assess systems using:

 Heuristics which are rules of thumb and not true usability guidelines.
 Usability expert Jakob Nielson developed 10 usability heuristics in 1995 and they are still widely used and quoted today.
-Design consultant, Ari Weissman says that heuristics are better than no testing at all, but to say that they can replace getting to know your users and understanding them just silly.
+Design consultant, Ari Weissman says that heuristics are better than no testing at all, but to say that they can replace getting to know your users and understanding them is just silly.
 Researchers at the University of Nebraska found that heuristic evaluation and user testing complement each other and are both needed.

 Review-based evaluation uses principles from experimental psychology and human-computer interaction (HCI) literature to provide evaluation criteria such as menu design, command names, icons and memory attributes to support/refute design decisions.
 Reviews may even use style guidelines provided by big companies such as Microsoft and Apple.

 Cognitive walkthroughs are step-by-step inspections which concentrate on what the user is thinking whilst learning to use the system.
 Alas, it is the analysts who act as the user and try to imitate what the user is thinking.
 Walkthroughs can be used to help develop user personas.

 However, the main criticism is that novice users are often forgotten about because analysts have lots of experience and their pretending to be users can introduce all sorts of bias into your system.
 The advantages of this approach is that areas which are unclear in the system design can be easily flagged up and fixed cheaply and earlier on in the life cycle.